threefoldtech/rmb/README.md

 # Processing a request on the remote side

 On the remote side, a local redis and another `ZBus Process` is running.
-The `ZBus Process` is waiting event on `msgbus.system.remote` and will receive the request sent by `1001`.
+The `ZBus Process` is waiting event on HTTP POST `/zbus-remote` and will transfert legit request to local redis queue `msgbus.system.remote`.
+This queue will be proceed by main task and parse request sent by `1001`.

 The message is forwarded **as it** to `msgbus.$cmd` queue.
 An application should wait for message on that queue to process the request and send the reply to the `msgbus.system.reply` local queue.